asceznyk/loc/README.md

- # Solutions to problems on Codewars,	Codeforces, Codechef #
+ # Solutions to JavaScript/Python problems #